 Numerous academic research projects have shown the value of musical education in improving overall intellectual performance.
 All of our choristers are educated at Wells Cathedral School, an internationally renowned specialist music school and one of only four in England supported by government funding to provide world-class musical training for the emerging elite of the profession.
-Experience has shown that the pressure of concentrated musical training can lead to a narrowing of educational experience and early burn out among those with the greatest talent.

 Wells is unique in that it trains gifted musicians within the structure of a conventional co-educational day and boarding school of 700 pupils aged three to 18.
 Alongside music, the school offers a full curriculum of academic subjects and a wide range of extra-curricular activities (see the Wells Cathedral School website for more details).